 Click on a county to highlighted it and see that sheriff's biography along other information.

 Sheriff Patrick Garrett

-Sheriff Pat Garrett became the 32nd Sheriff of Washington County on November 30, 2011.
-His career with Washington County began 24 years earlier when he was hired as a Patrol Recruit Deputy in 1988.
-He has advanced through every rank in the Patrol Division, served on the Tactical Negotiations Team (SWAT), and as interim Jail Commander.
+Sheriff Pat Garrett became the 32nd Sheriff of Washington County on November 30th, 2011.
+His career with Washington County began 24 years earlier when he was hired as a patrol recruit deputy in 1988.
+He has advanced through every rank in the Patrol Division, served on the Tactical Negotiations Team (SWAT), and also served as interim jail commander.

 Washington County citizens enjoy a low crime rate, efficient use of jail space, and good stewardship of taxpayer dollars.
 Sheriff Garrett will continue to hold the office directly accountable to citizens.